 Understandably, many clients however prefer having the maximum possible compatibility with desktop Ubuntu LTS, so I was forced to do some more digging.

-A beta image of Ubuntu 18.04 LTS for the Raspberry Pi 3B exists and can be found here, however, it does not support some minor variants of 3B, notably the 3B+ is not supported.
+An image of Ubuntu 18.04.2 LTS for the Raspberry Pi 3B exists and can be found here, however, it does not support some minor variants of 3B, notably the 3B+ is not supported.

 Looking at the Raspberry Pi spec sheets carefully, I figured since the physical CPU had not changed between 3B and 3B+ that there was no Linux limitation against it working.
 So I proceeded to write the image to the SD card as per usual: